Who is our enemy?

-We have far greater comfort from this passage, because Christ’s enemy is our enemy and we know that Christ prevailed!!
+We have far greater comfort from this passage now, because Christ’s enemy is our enemy and we know that Christ has prevailed!!
 Christ has won the war, though the battles still rage for us for now.
 “God with us” (Emmanuel) is still true now as it was that silent night in Bethlehem.
 He is Messiah, Redeemer, Counselor, Comforter, Deliverer, Friend.

 Christ for me each day

-God’s Word in Zayin reminds us of Christ’s suffering-yet-faith-filled prayer and allows us to repeat His Words after Him in our own lives.
+Zayin reminds me of Christ’s own suffering-yet-faith-filled prayer and allows me to repeat His Words after Him in my own life..

-Finally, I expose the darkness of the enemy by the love given to me in Christ.
-I love Christ by my devotion in knowing him more and more and by my laying myself out for hisuse, even at cost to my pride and self-independence.
-I expose the darkness by the light of Christ’s love through me to others by God’s mercy.
+Finally, I expose the darkness by the love given to me in Christ.
+I love Christ by devoting myself to knowing him more and more and by my laying myself out for his purpose, even at cost to my pride and self-independence.
+I expose the darkness by the shining the light of Christ’s love through me to others by God’s mercy.

 Human enemies are not the point